Why We Changed YugabyteDB Licensing to 100% Open Source

 Given the above insights, we decided to not only make YugabyteDB 100% OSS but also draw a clear line of separation between the OSS DB project and our commercial DBaaS offerings.
 Effective immediately, the self-managed DBaaS features of the previous Enterprise Edition are rebranded into our Yugabyte Platform offering.
 We are also announcing the Early Access Program for Yugabyte Cloud, our fully-managed DBaaS offering on AWS and Google Cloud.

-We have never been shy of acknowledging our ambition of becoming the Oracle for the Cloud.
+We have never been shy of acknowledging our ambition of becoming the Default DB for Multi-Cloud.
 However, many before us have tried and failed to do so.
 What makes us different?
 The difference lies in the truly world-class strength of our team and the clarity with which we as a team are pursuing our ambition.
 We see three essential execution vectors to achieving our ambition.

 1. Oracle-like Depth in Distributed SQL